Next Education achieves another milestone; celebrates 15 years of excellence in providing new-age edtech solutions | www.lokmattimes.com

 Additionally, they were conferred by World Education Summit with Best Multimedia Content for K-12 Education in 2013, Innovation in teaching Pedagogy Award in 2015, and Innovation in Pre-School Pedagogy in 2016.

 Next Education allows students to interact well with their lessons while providing individualized learning experiences through their AI-based academic platform with cutting-edge technological solutions like Virtual Reality, Machine Learning, and gamification.
-Its recently launched solution, Next 360, will grow by a staggering 400 per cent this year and is expected to grow 2X in two years.
+Its recently launched solution, Next 360, will grow by a staggering 400% this year and is expected to grow 2X in two years.
 In the next few years, Next Education projects a five-fold growth.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app